citrix/citrix-daas-rest-go/citrixorchestration/docs/MachineUpgradeDetail.md

 HasTargetPackageVersion returns a boolean if a field has been set.

+### SetTargetPackageVersionNil

+`func (o *MachineUpgradeDetail) SetTargetPackageVersionNil(b bool)`

+ SetTargetPackageVersionNil sets the value for TargetPackageVersion to be an explicit nil

+### UnsetTargetPackageVersion
+`func (o *MachineUpgradeDetail) UnsetTargetPackageVersion()`

+UnsetTargetPackageVersion ensures that no value is present for TargetPackageVersion, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)